RayDeeUx/CustomModLogos/README.md

 ***Please think ~~twice~~ at least four times about the custom mod logos you use.
 Don't do anything with this that you wouldn't want to share with others from families and communities you're a part of.*** *I may not be able to stop you, but I can absolutely be held free of liability if you do something stupid while using this mod.*

-*Note: This mod only applies custom logos to mods already installed onto your device, and only in the "Installed" tab when viewing the Geode UI.*
+*Note: This mod only applies custom logos to mods already installed onto your device, and only in the "Installed" tab when viewing the Geode UI.
+Custom mod logos apply to individual devices ONLY.*

 Want to change a Geode mod's logo, but never figured out how without editing the raw Geode mod file itself?